vvraskin/MonitoringAgent/README.md

  **Network Latency** ( miliseconds )

- - Calculates the amount of time for a package to reach its destination.
+ - Calculate the average time that a package needs to reach his destination(ip).
- - You can define the ip address, port number and the number of times you want to send the packets, in order to  calculate the latency of your network inside the properties file.
+ - You can define the inside the properties file the ip_address to ping, and the number of packages you want to send.
  - Config.properties file values: PING_IP, PING_PORT, PING_LOOP

 **Free Disk Space**( Mb )